Vernonopterus: Classification

 Reconstruction of the related Hibbertopterus, a more completely known hibbertopterid eurypterid.

 Vernonopterus is classified as part of the family Hibbertopteridae, a family of eurypterids within the superfamily Mycteropoidea, alongside the genera Hibbertopterus and Campylocephalus.
 The genus contains one species; V. minutisculptus from the Carboniferous of Lanarkshire, Scotland.

 The hibbertopterids are united as a group by being large mycteropoids with broad prosomas, a hastate (e.g. shaped like a gladius, a Roman sword) telson with paired keels on the ventral side, ornamentation consisting of scales or other similar structures on the exoskeleton, the fourth pair of appendages possessing spines, the more posterior tergites of the abdomen possessing tongue-shaped scales near their edges and there being lobes positioned posterolaterally (posteriorly on both sides) on the prosoma.

 The features of Campylocephalus and Vernonopterus makes it clear that both genera represent hibbertopterid eurypterids, but the incomplete nature of all fossil specimens referred to them make any further study of the precise phylogenetic relationships within the Hibbertopteridae difficult.
 Both genera could even represent synonyms of Hibbertopterus itself, though the highly incomplete nature of their remains again makes that hypothesis impossible to confirm.

 By comparing the ornamentation of various hibbertopterids in 2019, American geologist Emily Hughes could conclude that several genera were actually congeneric, subsuming some previously recognized hibbertopterids (such as Cyrtoctenus) into Hibbertopterus.
 She noted that the distinct ornamentation of Vernonopterus supported it as a distinct genus.
+In 2023, Braddy et al. synonymized Vernonopterus with Hibbertopterus.
+In 2025, Lamsdell however considered the genera distinct, but considered Vernonopterus to be a junior synonym of Glyptoscorpius.
+The fragmentary type remains of Glyptoscorpius have previously been argued to be fossils that belong to the very distantly related eurypterid Adelophthalmus.